 - Do not use an abbreviation or acronym that the reader would not recognize quickly.
 When in doubt, spell it out. - Avoid following the name of an organization, project, or program with an abbreviation or acronym in parentheses or set off by dashes.
 Not: State Department of Ecology (DOE).
 If the abbreviation or acronym would not be clear to readers on second reference without the parenthesis, don't use it.
-Instead, use a shortened version of the name or a generic word, such as the agency, the committee, the department, or the company. - Don't use periods in most abbreviations unless the result spells an unrelated word: M.A.N. built the buses. - You may use many abbreviations in tabulations, certain types of technical writing, and internal reports and documents. - If the meaning is clear, you may use abbreviations in headlines and headings. - States (Read more under state names): - Avoid using state abbreviations in headlines whenever possible. - o Always spell out the following states in datelines or text: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, and Utah.
+Instead, use a shortened version of the name or a generic word, such as the agency, the committee, the department, or the company. - If using an acronym or initialism for a term that isn't a proper noun, lowercase the term when spelled out.
+However, if the term is normally capitalized, then leave as is. - o Example: light rail vehicle / LRV - Example: National Environmental Policy Act / NEPA - Don't use periods in most abbreviations unless the result spells an unrelated word: M.A.N. built the buses. - You may use many abbreviations in tabulations, certain types of technical writing, and internal reports and documents. - If the meaning is clear, you may use abbreviations in headlines and headings. - States (Read more under state names): - \circ Avoid using state abbreviations in headlines whenever possible. - Always spell out the following states in datelines or text: Alaska, Hawaii, Idaho, Iowa, Maine, Ohio, Texas, and Utah.